-In some cases, you can use the potato flowers to judge when your potatoes are going to be ready for harvest.
+In some cases, you can use the flowers to judge when your potatoes are going to be ready for harvest.
 As a general rule, potatoes are ready to harvest approximately two to three weeks after the plants flower.

-Of course, if you live in a climate where your potato plants never flower, or they only flower for a short period of time, you may not be able to judge the flower’s cycle.
+Of course, if you live in a climate where your plants never flower, or they only flower for a short period of time, you may not be able to judge the flower’s cycle.